cybersader/awesome-cybersader/📁 03 - Curations, Stacks/Awesome Anime/Awesome Anime.md

 tags:
 publish: true
 date created: Friday, April 26th 2024, 2:52 pm
-date modified: Saturday, August 31st 2024, 1:26 pm
+date modified: Saturday, August 31st 2024, 8:01 pm
 ---

 - [x] Update anime list 🔽 ➕ 2024-04-26 ✅ 2024-07-16
 - I've watched anime at https://www.wcopremium.tv/

 - New Animes
-	- I Parry Everything
+	- I Parry Everything (as of Ep1)
 		- Seems wholesome
 		- Any work can be noble work if it is done with a noble heart
+	- The Elusive Samurai
+		- Has a good rating and hopefully wholesome

 # Top Anime